Do Perceptually Aligned Gradients Imply Adversarial Robustness?: Experimental Results

 \subsection{A Toy Dataset}

-To illustrate and better understand the proposed approach and its effects, we experiment with a synthetic 2-dimensional dataset and compare our \emph{nearest neighbor} approach with the vanilla training scheme that minimizes the cross-entropy loss.
-We construct a dataset consisting of 6,000 samples from two classes, where each class contains exactly 3,000 examples, and the manifold assumption upholds -- the data resides on a lower-dimensional manifold \cite{low_dim_manifold}.
-We train a classifier (two-layer fully-connected network) twice: once with our nearest neighbor method, and once without it.
+To illustrate and better understand the proposed approach and its effects, we experiment with a synthetic 2-dimensional dataset and compare our \emph{nearest neighbor} method with the vanilla training scheme that minimizes the cross-entropy loss.
+We train a two-layer fully-connected classifier twice: with our nearest neighbor method and without it.
 We then examine the obtained accuracies and visualize the decision boundaries.
 While both methods reach a perfect accuracy over the test set, the obtained decision boundaries differ substantially, as can be seen in \cref{fig:toy}.
-The baseline training method results in \cref{fig:toy_baseline} yields dimpled manifolds as decision boundaries, as hypothesized in \cite{dimpled}.
-According to their hypothesis, since the decision boundary of DNN is very close to the data manifold, adversarial examples very close to the image manifold exist, exposing the model to malicious perturbations.
+The baseline training method results in \cref{fig:toy_baseline} yields dimpled manifolds as decision boundaries, as hypothesized by \citep{dimpled} -- the decision boundary of DNN is very close to the data manifold, exposing the model to malicious perturbations.
+In contrast, in \cref{fig:toy_ours}, the margin between the data samples and the decision boundary obtained using our approach is significantly larger than the baseline.
+This observation helps explain the following robustness result: our model achieves a $75.5\%$ accuracy on a simple adversarial PGD attack, whereas the baseline model collapses to $0.0\%$.
+The notion of ``perceptually aligned'' gradients admits a very clear meaning in the context of our 2-dimensional experiment -- faithfulness to the known data manifold.
+Therefore, our empirical findings strongly attest that PAG imply robustness in the synthetic use case.
+We provide additional experimental details in Appendix \ref{sec:toy}.